rbatzing/store/README.md

 A mini store application

-This program has 2 modes:
+This program has 3 functions:

 * **newProd()** Read the bar code of new products and assign prices
 * **readProd()** Read in the full dataset of products from a file